 After you have downloaded and run the installation program for

-Unreal Media Server, the service named UMediaServer should be running and listening on TCP port
+Unreal Media Server, the service named UMediaServer should be running and listening on TCP ports 5119, 5135 and 443.

 The installation program sets up a sample video clip by creating a virtual